System Design Space

 What to remember

-• Eventual consistency is often chosen to reduce latency, not only to survive failures.
+• Eventual consistency is more often chosen to cut steady-state latency than to survive a failure.

 • PA/EL fits products that prioritize response time and availability, while PC/EC fits domains that need stricter correctness.

-• The right class depends on domain invariants, geography, replication strategy, and the cost of coordination.
+• The final class is decided by domain invariants, geography, replication strategy, and coordination cost — not by team preference.

 Related chapters